littlehorse-enterprises/lh-examples/ai/summarization/README.md

       docker compose up
    ```

-Note: you may need to preface the docker command with `sudo`
+Note: you may need to add `sudo` before the docker command.

 ## How it Works